 Eat plenty.
 There are no complaints here with this one.
 Food keeps our bodies energized and warm while giving us the perfect excuse to devour lots of hot soup and porridge.
 Bring along enough cooking supplies and food to keep your stomach full and happy.
 No idea what to bring along?
 Mission 24: Camp Chef Box will give you the basics to help you get your inner wilderness chef on.

 Remember, there's no such thing as being overprepared.
 Did we miss any winter camping prep tips?
 We love hearing how the BattlBox crew preps for winter weather.
-Head to the forum and leave us some stories and tips.
+Head to our Facebook page and leave us some stories and tips.